ganry/markdown-angularjs/README.md

 MarkDown Editor with AngularJs
 =====================

-Simple Markdown Editor with AngularJs and CodeMirror
+Simple Markdown Editor with AngularJs and CodeMirror for testing

-Just proof-of-concept.

 ## Live Demo
 You can find a Live Demo at the following Link